-- 2. Waste generated by plan area facilities should be suitable for Class III disposal.
-Generated wastes other than the Class III category must be approved by appropriate city agencies or representatives. - 3.
-The following measures to reduce the amount of solid wastes attributable to plan development should be considered: - Establishment of commercial recycling programs - Provisions for an on-site recycling center - Development of a transfer station within the specific plan area - 4.
-All allowed light industrial uses and accessory activities shall be conducted wholly within a completely enclosed building with the exception of off-street parking spaces, off-street loading facilities, open storage areas, and employee recreational facilities.
-Activities shall minimize noise, fumes, smoke, dust, or other environmental pollutants. - 5.
+- 54. All allowed light industrial uses and accessory activities shall be conducted wholly within a completely enclosed building with the exception of off-street parking spaces, off-street loading facilities, open storage areas, and employee recreational facilities.
+Activities shall minimize noise, fumes, smoke, dust, or other environmental pollutants. - 65.
 Incidental open storage of materials, goods, parts and equipment, including company owned or operated trucks and other motor vehicles, is permitted provided that all such activities shall be screened by a solid fence or masonry wall no less than six feet in height and by landscaping and earth berms.
-No stored materials, goods, parts or equipment should be visible from any adjacent public streets or highways, wetland preserve areas, or adjacent residential properties. - 6.
+No stored materials, goods, parts or equipment should be visible from any adjacent public streets or highways, wetland preserve areas, or adjacent residential properties. - 76.
 No noise may be generated that exceeds 60 dba at the edge of the light industrial parcels.
-Outside phone and paging systems are prohibited. - 7.
+Outside phone and paging systems are prohibited. - 67.
 The use of toxic or hazardous materials requiring the filing of a business plan for emergency response pursuant to Section 25503.5 of the California Health and Safety Code or materials identified in Section 5194, Title 8 of the California Code of Regulations, shall be critically analyzed by the City when considering any use and shall be subject to the approval of a conditional use permit.